Zilliqa/zq2/docs/api/zilliqa/getnodetype.doc.md

 # Description

 Returns node type.
-The possible return values are:

-- `"Leader"` if we are currently the lead node
-- `"Validator"` otherwise
+For backwards compatibility reasons, in ZQ2 this always returns "Seed".

 # Curl